-The assigned ratings reflect the systemic importance of Habib Bank Limited (HBL) in the domestic financial sector as the largest commercial bank in the country, having a market share of 15.1% in domestic deposits at end 2014.
+The assigned rating to the TFC reflects the strong risk profile of the bank and very high certainty of timely payments.
+The assigned rating incorporates the systemic importance of HBL in the domestic financial sector as the largest commercial bank in the country, having a market share of over 15% in domestic deposits.
 The bank's extensive outreach and continued focus on growth allowed it to capture around half of the new bank accounts opened in the banking sector during 2014.
-Moreover, the deposit mix has showcased notable improvement with sizeable growth in the proportion of non-remunerative deposits (34% of total deposits at end 2014 vis-à-vis 25% at end 2012) and further reduction in deposit concentration and cost.
+Moreover, the deposit mix has showcased notable improvement with sizeable growth in the proportion of non-remunerative deposits (34.4% of total deposits at end-Sep'2015 vis-à-vis 25% at end 2012) and further reduction in deposit concentration and cost.
 Besides a granular deposit mix, the liquidity profile is also supported by sizeable liquid assets carried on the balance sheet.
-Ratings also incorporate HBL's healthy capitalization levels, robust profitability & asset quality indicators and a sound governance infrastructure.
+Rating also incorporate HBL's healthy capitalization levels (CAR of 15.47% at end-Sep'2015), robust profitability & asset quality indicators and a sound governance infrastructure.
 The senior management team has largely depicted stability which bodes well for continuity in implementation of the business strategy laid down for the bank.

 While entailing additional challenges from a risk management perspective, the overseas operations have allowed the bank to diversify country specific risks to an extent, with almost 16% of the resource base deployed overseas and contributing 10% to pre-tax profits.
 Diversification benefits arising from the same will continue to depend on correlation amongst markets in which the bank operates.
-The largest of overseas exposures pertain to the branches in United Arab Emirates (UAE), where further growth has been observed in 2014.